passageidentity/passage-node/README.md

 ## Authenticating a Request

-To authenticate an HTTP request in an Express application, you can use the Passage SDK to check a request for a valid authentication tokekn.
+To authenticate an HTTP request in an Express application, you can use the Passage SDK to check a request for a valid authentication token.
 You need to provide Passage with your App ID in order to verify the JWTs.

 ```javascript